1

 To excel in Construction Site Cleanup, you need a solid understanding of safety protocols, basic knowledge of construction processes, and physical stamina, typically with a high school diploma or equivalent.
 Familiarity with cleaning equipment, hazardous material handling, and sometimes OSHA safety certifications are frequently required.
 Attention to detail, reliability, and effective teamwork are crucial soft skills for this role.
 These skills ensure a safe and efficient worksite, reduce accidents, and help construction projects stay on schedule.

-How to get a job in construction clean up?
+How to become a construction site cleaner?

 What is the highest paying job on a construction site?